M270 Multiple Launch Rocket System

 The M270 Multiple Launch Rocket System (M270 MLRS) is an American armored self-propelled multiple launch rocket system.

-The U.S. Army variant of the M270 is based on the chassis of the Bradley Fighting Vehicle.
+The US Army variant of the M270 is based on the chassis of the Bradley Fighting Vehicle.
 The first M270s were delivered in 1983, and were adopted by several NATO and non-NATO militaries.
 The platform first saw combat with the United States in the 1991 Gulf War.
 It has received multiple improvements since its inception, including the ability to fire guided missiles.
 M270s have been used by Ukraine in the Russian invasion of Ukraine.

 Description

 Background

-In the early 1970s, the Soviet Union had a clear advantage over U.S. and NATO forces in terms of rocket artillery.
+In the early 1970s, the Soviet Union had a clear advantage over US and NATO forces in terms of rocket artillery.
 Soviet doctrine dictated large-scale bombardment of a target area with large numbers of truck-mounted multiple rocket launchers (MRLs), such as the BM-21 "Grad".
-By contrast, U.S. artillerists favored conventional large-caliber artillery for its relative accuracy and logistical efficiency.
-As a result, U.S. rocket artillery was limited to the remaining stock of World War II-era systems.
+By contrast, US artillerists favored conventional large-caliber artillery for its relative accuracy and logistical efficiency.
+As a result, US rocket artillery was limited to the remaining stock of World War II-era systems.

-This mindset began to change following the 1973 Yom Kippur War, which saw heavy casualties, especially from rear-area weapons like surface-to-air missiles (SAMs).
-Israel effectively employed rocket artillery against these targets.
+This mindset began to change following the 1973 Yom Kippur War, which saw heavy casualties, especially amongst rear-area weapons like surface-to-air missiles (SAMs).
+Israel employed rocket artillery against these targets to great effect.
 The United States predicted that this requirement would persist in the event of a war in Europe.
 Thus, the need had arisen for a system that could engage enemy air defenses and provide counter-battery fire, freeing large-caliber artillery units to provide call-for-fire artillery support for ground forces.